Michaelcrem/Mortgage-Calculator/README.md

     * the average U.S. mill rate (.008) (used to calculate property tax)
     * home insuarnace ($22 / monthley rough estimitate)

+Depending on how the user scrolls each range slider, the value of the expression will get reasigned to a new value.